 Solar Project in Morocco: Ouarzazate solar plant

-The Moroccan Agency for Solar Energy (MASEN) open its doors for companies and organizations who are interested to undertake the designing, building, management, up keeping and funding of the 500 MW solar project in Morocco.
+The Moroccan Agency for Solar Energy (MASEN) opens its doors for companies and organizations who are interested to undertake the designing, building, management, up keeping and funding of the 500 MW solar project in Morocco.
 The project involves the construction of a solar power facility in the southern township of Ouarzazate.

 The project is the first among the five to be developed solar power stations that utilize both CSP and Photovoltaic equipment.
 The first phase of NOOR 1 which is 160 MW was granted to a group, headed by an energy company based in Kingdom of Saudi Arabia, which will vend the electricity made for USD0.19 per kilowatt hour.
 Other major banking institutions also agreed to co-finance the solar project in Morocco.
 The setting up of Noor 1 was accomplished and was brought online in February 2016.
-During this period, the outstanding two stages, the second and third Noor spreading at 6,000 acres were projected to be ready adding in another 580 megawatts of capacity by year 2018.
+During this period, the outstanding two stages, the second and third Noor spreading at 6,000 acres were projected to be ready adding in another 580 megawatts of capacity by the year 2018.

 The construction of these solar projects in Morocco formally commenced on the 10th of May 2013.
 The entire project is allocated among three parts.
 The NOOR 1 is a 160 megawatt converged solar project; NOOR 2 which is a 200 megawatt parabolic mirror plant; and NOOR 3 which is a 150MW solar trough plant.